CodastickFantastic/fakeflix/README.md

 Ps.
 Do not refresh the demo page as it's hosted at Github Pages and will ends up with 404 error - page not found.
+Ps2.
+As every slider category is generated randomly, sometimes it occurs in same slider category in a row, as there is only 18 categories.